Kwadwo-blanc/Webstack---Portfolio-Project/README.md

 - XAMPP local server

 ## How to set it up
- - Create your virtual environment and activate it.
+ - Create and Activate Your Virtual Environment.

  ![venv.png](images/venv.png)

- - install the requirements(flask, MySQL Connector)
+ - Install the required packages such as Flask and MySQL Connector.
- - Download XAMPP install manually and start the service.
+ - Download and install XAMPP manually.
+Once installed, start the MySQL service.

  ![xampp.png](images/xampp.png)

- - Run the auto_create_database.py to setup the database for the project. with right server credeintial. (one in the script is the default credendtial)
+ - Run the auto_create_database.py script to set up the database for the project.
+Ensure you use the correct server credentials (the default credentials are provided in the script).
- - fun the flask application.
+ - Run the flask application.
  ![flask.png](images/flask.png)